-From weights and cubes to binding and Not-to-Exceed, there’s a daunting amount of jargon.
+From weights and hours to binding and Not-to-Exceed, there’s a daunting amount of jargon.

 So, which type of estimate is the best for your move?

-This question comes up a lot and it’s the wrong question.
+This question comes up a lot, but it’s the wrong question.

 Here’s the deal: